DS3Lab/multilingual-gaze/README.md

 * `params` contains example parameter configurations for training and testing;
 * `scripts` contains the python runnable scripts of the project.

+## Requirements

+The Python version used is 3.7.7.

 ## Running the code